12699070/sc_project/README.md

 subscribing to image topic.
 * []() Try/catch statement was implemented in the main loop to handle various errors (i.e., when the marker is not detected).
 Thus, prevent the Turtlebot from moving uncontrollably.
+* []() Camera parameters are critical to ensure correct boundary for the marker is applied onto the image.
+User is expected to input correct width and height of the camera pixel size if they plan to not use the RealSense R200.